 Robin Wood has been known by many names over the years.
 Robin enjoys crafting tales and experiences, from the far-fetched, to the close-to-heart.
 Robin currently lives in the Pacific Northwest when not traveling other lands.

 Ellen Klowden is a freelance editor, transcriptionist, ghost writer, auditor, and event coordinator, best known as the founder and coordinator of Creation Station, a collective of panelists hosting a uniquely welcoming track of programming at literary and fandom conventions.
 She edits everything, from research for international journals on machine learning, to vocational textbooks, to fantasy novels, of which she particularly enjoys dreaming of beloved characters.
 Kaylee Kitty will love it if you help her mama work from home.
 Rates and formats negotiable; barter accepted.
+Ellen provided editorial services for The Grasp of Time, Seal Breaker, and the first two thirds of Chains of Merzai.

 Natasha Swan works as an illustrator based in Montana, USA.
 Natasha’s work can be found on the covers of The Grasp of Time and Desir Vert, and on their Patreon account.
 [Caution: their art is often adult-oriented and NSFW.]